Our Music

 Oberkrainer Musik was invented and popularized by the prodigious Slovenian composer and accordionist Slavko Avsenik, who has rightfully become synonymous with this style.
 In its full setting, Oberkrainer Musik features a tuba and/or bass, a semiacoustic guitar, a clarinet and trumpet, an accordion (typically a piano accordion) and one or more singing voices.
 Many pieces, however, can be played with a smaller number of musicians, thanks to their recognizable melody, their happy rhythms and the usually virtuoso instrumental part.
 Some of the most wonderful Polkas we play come from Oberkrainer Musik--such as Slavko’s Ich hör’ so gern Harmonika and Grossglocknerblick.

-Popular Volksmusik Hits
+Classic Volksmusik Hits

-We love and play several popular pieces that are a coming together of the authentic Volksmusik and Oberkrainer sounds.
+Depending on venue, we play several popular pieces that are a coming together of the authentic Volksmusik and Oberkrainer sounds.
 Typical of this style are the early hits of the popular Tyrolean band Zillertaler Schürzenjäger, such as Postillionpolka, Stilluppa-Simal-Boarischer, Zillertaler Hochzeitmarsch and others.

 Our Rhythms